 Fond Christmas memories are centered around trains, stretching from childhood right through 3 years ago when we sold our Atlanta house and all of its contents including the HO gauge model trains that Bill and I had collected over the years.
 The first engine I remember was a steam locomotive that even emitted puffs of white smoke for realism.
 That was followed by a bright yellow Union Pacific diesel.
 No smoke but the passenger cars came with interior lights that added one more touch of realism.
 When I got a job with British Rail, naturally we had to have our own version of the Flying Scotsman.
 It didn’t take long to add the Orient Express to our collection and once France became a yearly vacation destination we had a TGV.
 Who wouldn’t want a miniature version of a train capable in speed trials of going 574 km/hr (357 mph)?
 Every December we would set up the track around the base of the tree and then try to figure out how to fit all of those engines and cars into that little space.
 Now our hardest decision with life-size trains is where to go next.
-Read the rest of this entry
+Continue reading “Trains for Christmas”

 The theme for the holiday season this year in Carcassonne is La Magie de Noël (The Magic of Christmas) and last week I shared the city’s Facebook post about all of the activities on my own FB page.
 The comment from our friend Barb sums it up perfectly, “Nice, no holding back there!” and we certainly agree.
 The Mayor has long held that this should be a family event where everyone could meet up to “share moments of joy and laughter” as you can see on their website page devoted to at least 70 events going on this month: http://www.carcassonne.org/article-page/magie-de-noel-2018?liste Not wanting to miss out on the fun, Bill and I went walking a few nights ago to join in on the celebrations and to see what we could discover.